-You should put everything that smells inside of this container, even your chapstick!
-I keep everything in plastic freezer bags to further reduce the scent.
-Do not store these containers at your tent.
+You should put everything that smells inside of this container, even your chapstick.
+Do not store these containers near your tent.
 They should be at least 100 yards away from your sleeping site.

 If you don’t have a food storage container, you’ll need to hang your scented items in a “bear bag” as a last resort.
 These worked decades ago when I was a Boy Scout but the bears have figured them out now.
-Evolution I guess.
-Anyways, you’ll need a stuff sack and a length of rope, thrown over a tree limb at least five feet from the trunk and twenty feet in the air.
+You’ll need a stuff sack and a length of rope, thrown over a tree limb at least five feet from the trunk and twenty feet in the air.